Promoting Further Mathematics

 - The opportunity to teach Further Mathematics is useful in the recruitment and retention of enthusiastic and well-qualified mathematics teachers;

-- The experience of teachers and the FMSP in providing tuition to students in Further Mathematics also shows that taking Further Mathematics can have a significant positive impact on A level Mathematics performance;
+- The experience of teachers and the FMSPW in providing tuition to students in Further Mathematics also shows that taking Further Mathematics can have a significant positive impact on A level Mathematics performance;

 - "Students who take both maths and further maths achieve substantially higher grades in their maths than comparable students who take maths alone" is the conclusion of ALIS, the Advanced Level Information System;

-Further Mathematics can be provided in cost-effective ways with support from the FMSP
+Further Mathematics can be provided in cost-effective ways with support from the FMSPW

-- The FMSP provide free teaching materials through the Integral Online Resources.
+- The FMSPW provide free teaching materials through the Integral Online Resources.

-- Schools and colleges can access high-quality, professional learning through the FMSP to develop A level Mathematics and Further Mathematics teaching and learning.
+- Schools and colleges can access high-quality, professional learning through the FMSPW to develop A level Mathematics and Further Mathematics teaching and learning.

-- FMSP Area Coordinators offer free advice and support to teachers.
+- FMSPW Area Coordinators offer free advice and support to teachers.

-- The FMSP helps schools and colleges to work together to offer Further Mathematics and provides direct tuition, either face-to-face or online.
+- The FMSPW helps schools and colleges to work together to offer Further Mathematics and provides direct tuition, either face-to-face or online.

 Who Should Study Further Mathematics?